elunna/nerfhack-changelog/README.md

 * Because see invisible cannot be gained intrinsically - peaceful monsters will not make themselves invisible by means of potions, wands, or spells.

 ### Safer bags of holding:
+In the NetHack community, the blowing up of Bags of Holding seems to be an honored tradition that is upheld and broadcast on the servers when it occurs.
+However, I find it a severe punishment that kills games for both the player and the devs.
+Most of the time when a player has this happen, they simply quit.
+Since I would rather keep players going, I believe the right approach is to punish players who make these kinds of mistakes willingly and earlier in the game.
+Once a player has identified the dangerous items for a bag of holding, it is virtually implausible that one would purposefully attempt to blow up their bag of holding.
+The following safeguards were added to protect players from exploding bags:
-* Players cannot put known wands of cancellation or magical bags into identified bags of holding.
+* Players cannot put **known** wands of cancellation or magical bags into **identified** bags of holding.
 Keep in mind, unknown wands and bags are still dangerous and should be handled with care until formally identified (dnh)
-* Players are prevented from tipping known explosive items into identified bags of holding
+* Players are prevented from tipping **known** explosive items into **identified** bags of holding
 * Empty wands of cancellation may still be placed inside bags of holding (no risk of blowing up)

 ### STREAMLINED IDENTIFICATION FEATURES